rodolphocastro/br.dev.ardc.iac/local/README.md

 # Local Resources

-This directory contains terraform definitions that are related to my Local Environments.
+This directory contains docker-compose definitions that are related to my Local Environments.